ioptio/zcash/doc/index.rst

 Security Warnings
 -----------------

-Before using, be sure to read the `privacy and security recommendations <privacy-security-recommendations.md>`_.
+Before using, be sure to read the `privacy and security recommendations <privacy-security-recommendations.rst>`_.

 Advanced users may read the `Advanced security warnings <security-warnings.rst>`_.